gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 5.5 Album Options
 5.5.1 Number of album columns.
 Provide the maximum number of columns to be displayed within a single album.
 5.5.2 Albums per page.
 Provide the maximum number of albums available in a single page.
 5.5.3 Enable pagination.
-Choose whether to provide pagination for the albums or not.
+Choose whether to provide pagination for the image albums or not.
 5.5.4 Show album title.
 Choose whether to display the album title or have it displayed only when hovered.
 5.5.5 Enable extended album description.
 Choose whether to have extended album view option or not.
 5.5.6 Album thumbnail dimensions.
 Define the width and height of the album thumbnails.
 5.5.7 Extended album height.
-Define the height of the album in extended album view.
+Define the height of the image album in extended album view.

 5.6 Slideshow
 5.6.1 Slideshow effect.
 Select the slideshow effect to be applied to the galleries.